Bwallker/CountKeeper/README.md

 2. cd CountKeeper
 3. pip install -r requirements.txt
 4. Clone the submodule that contains all the data files (git clone https://github.com/CountKeeper/CountKeeperData.git) or (git clone git@github.com:CountKeeper/CountKeeperData.git)
+5. Create a venv using python3 -m venv /CountKeeperVenv
+6. Please note that the start scripts won't work if you name your venv something else
-5. Open config.json inside of the submodule and change BOT_TOKEN to you bot token.
+7. Open config.json inside of the submodule and change BOT_TOKEN to you bot token.
 You must create a discord app and then a bot for this.
 Instructions can be found in your search engine of choice.
 I won't list them here since the steps might change in the future.
 Search terms are "How to create discord bot" or "Bot token discord"
-6. run start.bat on Windows or start.sh on Linux/macOS or alternatively activate the venv manually and run CountKeeper.py
+8. run start.bat on Windows or start.sh on Linux/macOS or alternatively activate the venv manually and run CountKeeper.py

 ----------------------------------------------------------------------